105 – University of Ottawa

 - Fall (September) for all undergraduate programs.

 - Winter (January) for programs from the faculties of Arts, Social Sciences and Science.

-- Summer (May) for the faculties of Arts and Social Sciences and the Telfer School of Management.
-Apply directly through the University of Ottawa for summer programs.
+- Spring/summer (May) for the faculties of Arts and Social Sciences.
+Apply directly through the University of Ottawa for our spring/summer programs.

 Deadlines for Submitting Applications

 - Computer Science

 - Ophthalmic Medical Technology (admission in third year)